What Happens to a House in a Divorce in Texas?

 What if my name isn’t on the deed of my Texas home?

-If the home is considered a marital asset, it will be subject to distribution regardless of which spouse’s name is on the deed.
-In fact, even if you agree that one spouse should keep the home, they may still need to refinance or buy out their ex-partner’s interest to achieve this goal.
+If the home is considered a marital asset, it will be subject to distribution regardless of whose name is on the deed.
+In fact, even if you agree that one spouse should keep the home, they may still need to refinance or buy out their ex-partner’s interest to achieve that goal.

 What if we decide to sell the house?